- Apply to UW

 History of Wyoming Debate Union

 The University of Wyoming's Speech and Debate tradition began around 1912, with the formulation of a triangular debate league with teams in Colorado.
-The Cowboys were the first regional team to demand successfully the inclusion of women in debate competition, and UW has been a dominant national presence in intercollegiate debate for the past eight decades.
+The Pokes were the first regional team to demand successfully the inclusion of women in debate competition, and UW has been a dominant national presence in intercollegiate debate for the past eight decades.

 UW Debate operates under the premise that intercollegiate debate is a uniquely rewarding educational experience, enhanced by competitive success and ethical conduct.
 Commitment and excellence are the foundation of a quality program.
 Debate is an activity designed to enhance the student's academic experience and to complement the curriculum.
 Be mindful that academic coursework is the highest priority for the college student.
 To be eligible for team travel, the student must maintain a 2.5 grade point average and be in good standing in all coursework.
 Course Credit and scholarships are available for debate participation.